After rampage, portrait of Fort Hood shooter starts to emerge

 "He was calm.
 He petted my dog and then went back to base," she said.

-(Additional reporting by Lisa Maria Garza in Killeen,; John Marino and Ana Martinez in Puerto Rico, David Crowder in El Paso and David Adams in Miami; Writing by Cynthia Johnston; Editing by Gunna Dickson and Eric Walsh)
+(Additional reporting by Lisa Maria Garza in Killeen,; John Marino and Ana Martinez in Puerto Rico, David Crowder in El Paso and David Adams in Miami; Writing by Cynthia Johnston; editing by Gunna Dickson)